olevole/qphoenix/README.md

 Contribute
 --------------------

-      contact flareguner at gmail dotcom
-      to get any instructions.
+      Contact flareguner at gmail dotcom to get any instructions.

 Build Dependencies
 --------------------

-  - Qt4 Libraries
+  - Qt 4
   - cmake 2.8 or higher
   - gcc (not tested with other compilers, yet (FIXME))